OFFISHIAL

 Multiple investigations on farms have revealed a range of health and welfare issues, such as disease, deformities, painful sea lice infestations and excruciating boredom from swimming endlessly in cramped, barren cages.

-Putting a Halt to High Smolt Mortality Rates
+High Smolt Mortality Rates

 37.7 million is the approximate number of fully grown salmon produced in Scotland each year, but what about the millions of fish that will not survive to reach harvest?
 To understand the depth of welfare concerns for farmed fish, it is imperative to do a deep dive into the entire farming process.